-In 1997, after the Guyana High Court voided a PUC order of October 1995 reducing GT&T's rates for outbound long-distance calls to various countries, GT&T put into effect a surcharge to recover the \$9.5 million of lost revenues from the period from October 1995 to the date of the High Court's order.
-The Guyana Consumers Advisory Bureau instituted a suit challenging GT&T's rights to institute this surcharge without PUC approval, and in the fourth quarter of 1999, the Guyana High Court ruled that GT&T should have first obtained PUC's permission for such surcharge.
-GT&T has appealed this decision to the Guyana Court of Appeal and that appeal is currently pending.
-Substantially all of the \$9.5 million of lost revenues were collected prior to the court's ruling, and it is unclear whether GT&T will be required to make any refund even if the High Court is upheld by the Court of Appeals since the High Court did not rule on GT&T's contention that it was entitled to recover these lost revenues.
+In 1997, after the Guyana High Court voided a PUC order of October 1995 reducing GT&T's rates for outbound long-distance calls to various countries, GT&T put into effect a surcharge and recovered \$9.5 million of lost revenues from the period from October 1995 to the date of the High Court's order.
+The Guyana Consumers Advisory Bureau instituted a suit challenging GT&T's rights to institute this surcharge, and in the fourth quarter of 1999, the Guyana High Court ruled that GT&T should have first obtained PUC's permission for such surcharge.
+In July 2002, the Guyana Court of Appeal ruled that GT&T properly instituted the surcharge and quashed the order of the High Court.